mecid/mecid.github.io/_posts/2021-07-07-mastering-asyncimage-in-swiftui.md

 ```

 #### Customization
-Usually, we need to customize the downloaded image size, scaling options, rendering mode, etc. We can access the instance of underlining Image using another overload of *AsyncImage* initializer.
+Usually, we need to customize the size of the downloaded image, scaling options, rendering mode, etc. We can access the instance of underlining image using another overload of *AsyncImage* initializer.

 ```swift
     AsyncImage(url: url) { image in